The history of Tree Care by Robert Miller is a fun one to remember.

 The Crash And How Miller’s Tree Care Survived

 When the economy crashed in 2008, like a lot of other people, my father was hit hard.
 Not many people were interested or could afford to put money back into their homes by trimming trees.
 My father found himself and his business in a bad situation.
 His health suffered from his long-term smoking habit, and he had to file for chapter 11 bankruptcy when the equipment he had financed during the boom became more of a liability.
 The company stuttered but survived.

 My New Role At Millers Tree Care

 In the years after the economic crash, my father put aside some of his big dreams.
 He didn’t work on building the company; he focused on getting by.
 Over the years, I had come and gone with the company, but in late 2008 I realized it was time to pick up where my dad left off.
 I was finally mature enough and had enough experience to help.
 The only problem was that I didn’t have any authority.
-This time, I started on the phones and worked my way to office manager.
-Anything I wanted to change, I had to convince our GM and fight for.
+This time, I started on the phones and worked my way to the office manager.
+Anything I wanted to change, I had to convince our GM and fight for it.
 I spent two years building our customer database.
 Tree Care’s GM at the time was efficient and great at many aspects of the business, but he and I didn’t see eye-to-eye when it came to customer service.
 We argued about a lot of things, but I stuck with it.

 In 2012, my father let the GM go and retired himself.
 On the same day!
 One day we had a GM and the founder of our company, and the very next day, they were both gone.
 It was a steep learning curve.
 I didn’t have experience in the finance department, and we didn’t have an accountant.
 Our business banker helped me make payroll that first week, and I spent hours on the phone obtaining passwords to gain access to necessary accounts.